acabreira1/pluginparameters/README.md

 ##Description

 PluginParameters is a [JUCE module](http://www.juce.com/documentation/juce-module-format) which manages automatically different types of plugin parameters.
-It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild.
+It intends to help automating things in the development of cross-platform plugins taking it from where JUCE leaves you in the wild.

 ## Installation